 - Make sure children do not touch the water filter, heater or massage jets.

-- Don’t let children drink the hot tub water, and make sure they do not take any food in with them.
+- Don’t let children in the hot tub drink the hot tub water, and make sure they do not take any food in with them.
 A plastic cup (not a glass) of drinking water can be kept at hand, however to keep, them hydrated.

-- Never let a child with cold or flu symptoms or any type of infection use a home spa.
+- Never let a child with cold or flu symptoms or any type of infection use a hot tub or home swim spa.
 The same applies to cuts and open wounds.

 - Always get children to rinse their feet before they get in the hot tub so they don’t take any grass or mud in with them.